fib-international/structuralcodes/README.md

 - Start developing the feature in a feature branch with a suitable title :rocket:
 - Please follow common best practice when committing, provide a meaningful commit message, and split different sub-topics in separate commits :thumbsup:
 - Feel free to open a draft pull request as soon as you start committing so that the community can follow the development.
 The core team will make sure the pull request is linked to the relevant issue, and that we [keep track of the progress](https://github.com/orgs/fib-international/projects/1).
-- We use `black` and `ruff` for code formatting and linting, and we have a test suite based on `pytest`.
+- We use `ruff` for code formatting and linting, and we have a test suite based on `pytest`.
 Please make sure that these checks pass before committing code :heavy_check_mark:
 - Remember to add tests for the new features that you implement :man_scientist:
 - Remember to add docstrings to your functions and classes.
 We use the [google format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 - When you feel that your contribution is ready, mark your pull request as ready for review, and we will assign some suitable reviewers :nerd_face: